Environmental protection and energy efficiency

-Sovcomflot Group recognises that reducing energy consumption is crucial to minimising adverse environmental impacts.
-Accordingly, the Group has developed and implemented an Energy Conservation and Energy Efficiency Programme, aimed at promoting the efficient use of fuel and energy resources and improving the environmental sustainability of the fleet.
+Energy consumption reduction is conducive to minimising negative impact on the environment.
+Sovcomflot Group has developed and implemented an Energy Conservation and Energy Efficiency Programme, aimed at promoting the efficient use of fuel and energy resources and improving the environmental sustainability of the fleet.

 Energy audits are conducted regularly on the Group’s ships.
-These make it possible to obtain reliable information on the consumption of fuel and oil and the energy efficiency of a ship’s engines and boilers, identifying opportunities for energy conservation, and increasing the energy and environmental performance of a ship’s power plants.
+These make it possible to obtain reli-able information on the consumption of fuel and oil and the energy efficiency of ship engines and boilers and to identify opportunities for saving energy and increasing the energy and environmental performance of ship power plants.

-- applying slow steaming on ships, to reduce fuel consumption and emissions.
-The results show that operating vessels at low speeds (7-9 knots) with the main engine loads less than 40% of MCR increases their energy efficiency and environmental compatibility
+Applying slow steaming on ships to reduce fuel consumption and air emissions.
+The results show that operating vessels at low speeds (7-9 knots) with the main engine loads less than 40% of MCR increases their energy efficiency and environmental compatibility.

-- determining and applying the optimal pitch angle for each vessel during its ballast voyage, to minimise the fuel consumption of the main engine.
+Determining and applying the optimal pitch angle for each vessel during ballast voyage to minimise fuel consumption on the main engine.
 The optimal trim was determined for each series of vessels by conducting thermal tests at various pitch angles.
-This measure has been used on the Group’s ships since 2009
+This measure has been used on the Company’s ships since 2009.

-- monitoring the state of the hull and ensuring its timely cleaning.
-The main engine propeller characteristics are also monitored.
-The speed of the ship relative to land and water, weather conditions, and propeller slip are controlled daily.
-In some cases, underwater images are taken to evaluate hull fouling
+Monitoring the state of the hull and its timely cleaning.
+The main engine propeller characteristics are monitored.
+The speed of the ship relative to land and water, weather conditions, and propeller slip are controlled on a daily basis.
+In some cases, underwater images are taken to evaluate hull fouling.

-- determining the readiness of the ship’s power plant depending on the harbour accommodation and requiring a minimum number of mechanisms working (instant readiness and readiness at a given time)
+Determining readiness of the ship’s power plant depending on the harbour accommodation and requiring a minimum number of mechanisms working (instant readiness and readiness at a given time).

-- using innovative low-friction coatings for paining the hull to increase the inter-docking period, reduce the hull fouling and eliminate the need for underwater hull cleaning between dockings
+Using innovative low-friction hull coatings in order to increase the inter-docking period, reduce the hull fouling and eliminate the need for underwater hull cleaning between dockings.

-- placing light sources (local lighting, spot lighting) in an optimal way.
-Increasing the light output of existing sources (replacing lampshades, cleaning them) using more efficient reflectors.
-Using lighting control devices (motion sensors, light sensors, timers)
+Replacing incandescent light bulbs with energy-saving (fluorescent, including compact fluorescent, and LED) bulbs on a scheduled basis.
+Placing light sources (local lighting, spot lighting) in an optimal way.
+Increasing the light output of existing sources (replacing lamp shades, cleaning them, using more efficient reflectors).
+Using lighting control devices (motion sensors, light sensors, timers).